build-archetype/client-oven-sh-bun/infrastructure/setup/README.md

      tags="os=macos,arch=aarch64,queue=darwin"
      ```
    - All macOS build and test jobs will use the `darwin` queue.
 Make sure your agent is running and registered with this queue.

+5. **Image Preparation (Automatic)**:
+   - The CI pipeline automatically ensures the correct Bun build image is available
+   - First build may take 15-20 minutes as it bootstraps the development environment
+   - Subsequent builds use cached images and start much faster
+   - Images are automatically shared via GitHub Container Registry

 ## Non-Interactive and Interactive Setup